Aakash-Gupta-BITS/OS-from-Assembly/README.md

   <binary instruction to execute> <A after execution> <D afetr execution> <data at address value of A after execution> <PC value after execution>
   ...
   ```
-- In case of any invalid instruction, the program will abort with a call to `std::exit(-1)`
+- In case of any invalid condition, the program will abort with a call to `throw std::runtime_error()`.

 ### File Format
-Note that there should be a newline at the end of each input file.

 Both memory and instruction files have one instruction per line, with each instruction in binary format.
 For example, we can have the following instruction file:
 ```
 0000 0000 0000 0000